Undergraduate Research Award

 In addition to completing the research award application form, applicants are asked to submit:

-- A statement detailing what SCUA materials you are planning on examining, their importance for the project, and how the research award will assist in supporting the project (maximum two pages)
+• Project proposal (maximum two pages) that includes a brief summary describing your project and its significance to your work, discipline, and/or community; a statement detailing what SCUA materials you are planning on examining and their importance for the project; and how the research award will assist your work.

-Applicants awarded funding will be notified by late March of the application year.
+Applicants awarded funding will be notified by late fall 2026.